Elektra (character): 2000s

-2010s
+2010s and 2020s

 In the Shadowland series of 2010, written by Andy Diggle, Elektra fights Daredevil, who has now himself been corrupted by the Hand.

-In 2013, Wells returned to the character in a sequel to Dark Reign, in which Elektra again teams up with Wolverine, this time against Kingpin.
-This occurs in a story arc of Savage Wolverine.
+In 2011, a more "realistic" version of Elektra appeared in the PunisherMAX series, from Marvel's MAX imprint.
+This version of the character is Japanese: the Hand lends her services as a bodyguard to the Kingpin, especially to protect him from the Punisher.

+In 2013, Elektra appeared as a member of the Thunderbolts in a new series.
 Elektra featured in a third ongoing series from 2014 to 2015, written by Haden Blackman.
 This was illustrated in a more surreal, psychedelic style reminiscent of Bill Sienkiewicz's depiction of the character in the 1980s.
 The primary artist, Mike del Mundo, affirms that his approach is an homage to Elektra: Assassin.
 Leah Bernstein, a comic-book critic, acclaims this as the best of the Elektra series.
 Blackman affirms that the character is difficult to write, because it is hard to avoid what he describes as "the stigma of being 'Daredevil's dead girlfriend.'"
 Nonetheless he concludes that upon completion this was the story and character he is "most proud of writing."

-Elektra reappears in the Daredevil series in a storyline beginning in April 2016, written by Charles Soule.
-In this story, Elektra is supernaturally deluded into believing that she has a daughter.

 In 2019, Elektra featured as part of the Savage Avengers, along with Wolverine, Punisher, Venom, Brother Voodoo, and Conan the Barbarian.

 Elektra again encounters Daredevil in a long story arc written by Chip Zdarsky, beginning with Daredevil (2019) #10 (July 2019).
 As a result of the spell cast to maintain Daredevil's secret identity, Elektra has separated her memories of Matt Murdock and Daredevil and thinks of them as two separate men.

-2020s

-Elektra continues to feature in Chip Zdarsky's run of Daredevil.
 While Daredevil is incarcerated, Elektra decides that she needs to impress him with her commitment to protecting innocent people in Hell's Kitchen.
 In order to do this, she becomes a new Daredevil, making a new costume for herself that modifies the original.
 She later joins forces with the original Daredevil and they work together as a team up to the conclusion of Zdarsky's Daredevil series with issue #36 in February 2022.
-In her new persona, Elektra is also the main protagonist of Zdarsky's three-issue miniseries Daredevil: Woman without Fear, the first issue of which appeared in March 2022.
-In this story, she fights Kraven the Hunter.
-Elektra and Daredevil co-star in the Devil's Reign miniseries and Marvel event, which concluded in May 2022.
-Subsequently, they are the leading protagonists in Zdarsky's new Daredevil series, which concluded in April 2023.

 In 2021, Elektra also appeared in a new mini-series titled Elektra: Black, White and Blood.
 Largely outside of mainstream continuity, each issue features a different writer and generally in the horror comics genre.
 Authors include Charles Soule, Peter David, Ann Nocenti, Peach Momoko, and Kevin Eastman.